YotpoLtd/magento2-module-yotpo-reviews/README.md

 ```

 > **Note**: Make sure your `metapackage` file complies with the `composer.json` [Schema](https://getcomposer.org/doc/04-schema.md#the-composer-json-schema).
 In particular, that the `name` property of the extension and the modules consist of the vendor and project name, separated by `/`, like in the example above.
+>
+> If your Bundled Extension is comprised by more than one Extension Module, make sure to add each Module Name and its version number under the `require` section.
+This way, internal dependencies will be resolved upon running Smoke Tests in BESS.

 #### Example Directory
 ###### Repository root